technway/technway-component-library/packages/stencil-library/docs/stencil-generated/components-index.md

 ## tnw-section

 The `tnw-section` component is a layout container that wraps content such as headers, bodies, and footers.
-It supports various appearance styles, optional glassmorphism effects, and an internal container to handle content alignment and padding.
+It supports various appearance colors, optional glassmorphism effects, and an internal container to handle content alignment and padding.

 ---